Polymerization

 - Polycondensation

-In the following description, this is explained as an example for the emulsion polymerization of styrene-butadiene latex.
-The determination of parameters such as concentration, degree of polymerization, etc., is done analogously in other types of polymerization.
+In the following description, this is explained exemplarily for the emulsion polymerization of styrene-butadiene latex.
+The determination of parameters such as concentration, degree of polymerization, etc. is carried out analogously in the other types of polymerization.

 Emulsion polymerization of styrene-butadiene latex for the reaction system

-In the emulsion polymerization of butadiene-styrene, the individual components and the latices were examined.
+In the emulsion polymerization of butadiene-styrene, the individual components and the latexes were examined.

 In the following figure, it is shown that the speed of sound of the monomers differs significantly from that of the polymers.